 Many of the web’s most popular food bloggers have partnered with PrePear to offer their recipes and meal plans to users.
 With one click, you could have a month’s worth of recipes from one of your favorite bloggers added to your calendar complete with shopping lists.
 The caveat is you’ll have to upgrade to Gold to access those plans.

-But even if you opt for the free version, which is blessedly ad-free, you’ll still have more than 100,000 recipes to choose from in the app’s database.
+But even if you opt for the free version, you’ll still have thousands of recipes to choose from in the app’s database.
 The recipes have been uploaded by the community of users (including many bloggers) and often have reviews or star rankings.
 There’s everything from classics to keto, and if you set up a few preferences the app will curate what you see.
 You can easily add more recipes from the web or manually add your family favorites.
 The Food Feed tab is where you can create your own network of friends, kind of like a foodie Facebook group, to get inspiration from what everyone else is cooking and share your own.

 Cooking from the app is very user-friendly: You can check off ingredients as you go and a split-screen format allows you to see ingredients on one side and the instructions on the other.
 You can also add reminders to alert you to defrost meat or start prepping.

 MealPrepPro is designed for people who want to cook large batches of healthy food so they just have to heat and eat later in the week.
-The recipes are quick to make — just 10 to 30 minutes for four days’ worth of food — and designed for you to make a big batch one day, and then you’ll eat it for several days after.
+The recipes are quick to make and designed for you to make a big batch one day, and then you’ll eat it for several days after.
 Sure it’s repetitive, but if you’re watching what you eat and don’t have a lot of time, you’ll always have a healthy meal waiting for you.
 If you’d rather cook fresh every day, or cook an even bigger batch to freeze, you can set the app to do that too.

 Set up your preferences according to your diet (keto, paleo, plant-based, etc.) and either let the app determine your macro goals based on your health stats or you can set them manually.
 The app will create a weekly plan of lunch and dinner (plus breakfast and snacks if you want them) from its collection of recipes.
-Generally, you’ll be cooking just twice a week, though a couple of the breakfasts and snacks are made a la minute.
+While the app focuses on lunch and dinner, you can easily add breakfast and snacks.

 You can customize the plan if you want.
 It’ll even offer suggestions if you want to swap out a dish with something else.
-The recipes are easy to follow with step-by-step videos, but they’re made for one or two people, so if you’re feeding a family you’ll have to do your own math to scale things up.
+The recipes are easy to follow with step-by-step videos, but they’re made for one or two people, so if you’re feeding a family you’ll have to increase the serving size to scale up.
 You can also add your own recipes.
 The plan generates an organized shopping list, and you can cross things off as you pick them up.

 The app syncs with Apple Health and the Apple Watch, so you can keep track of your calories/macros, water consumption and follow the shopping list from your wrist.